thesave/thesave.github.io/_posts/2015-01-31-Implementing QuickSort-as-a-MicroService.markdown

 	res.e[ #res.e ] << greater.e[ i ]
 }</code></pre>

-We append the pivot and the elements of greater to res, which concludes the behaviour of quicksort.
+We append the pivot and the elements of `greater` to `res,` which concludes the behaviour of quicksort.

-Just a couple of things and we are ready to run our quicksort.
+Just a couple of things and we are ready to run our service.
 First, we set to `concurrent` the [execution mode](http://docs.jolie-lang.org/#!documentation/basics/processes.html) of our service.
 In `concurrent` mode Jolie creates a new instance of the service at any new request.

 <pre><code class="language-jolie">Execution{ concurrent }</code></pre>

-and second we add the `init` procedure which, like the `main`, is a special procedure executed before the main.
+and second we add the `init` procedure which, like the `main`, is a special procedure.
+If present `init` is executed before the `main`.
 To enable quicksort call itself we need to set the `local` location of outputPort SelfOut to the value returned by the runtime service

 <pre><code class="language-jolie">init { getLocalLocation@Runtime()( SelfOut.location ) }</code></pre>